-For general inquires please contact our 2018-19 our chairperson, Brenda MacDonald.
+For general inquiries about the Parent Advisory Committee (PAC), please email firstname.lastname@example.org.
 You can also join our closed group page on Facebook.

 WHEN does the Trafalgar PAC meet?

-Typically, the PAC meets the second Wednesday of each month at 6:30 PM in the Library.
-All parents are PAC members and welcome to attend!
+Typically, the PAC meets the second Tuesday of each month at 5:30 PM in the library; however, we may meet via Zoom.
+All parents are PAC members and are welcome to attend!

 WHAT is a parent advisory committee (PAC)?